viamrobotics/docs/docs/extend/modular-resources/upload/_index.md

 For more information, see the [`viam module` command](/manage/cli/#module)

-### Update an existing module using a Github action
+### Update an existing module using a GitHub action

 To update an existing module in the [Viam registry](https://app.viam.com/registry) using CI, use the [`upload-module` GitHub action](https://github.com/viamrobotics/upload-module).